|Building on a Legacy of Excellence|

 Step 1: Complete an application.

-Step 3: Successfully complete EMC 109.
+Step 2: Successfully complete EMC 109 - Introduction to Paramedic.

-EMC 109 is a one day class in which you will be evaluated on your EMT knowledge and skills, your ability to evaluate a simulated patient, and your ability to analyze and interpret oral scenarios.
+EMC 109 is a one-day class, in which you will be evaluated on your EMT knowledge and skills, your ability to evaluate a simulated patient, and your ability to analyze and interpret oral scenarios.
 You must complete the course with a C or better to continue through the process.

 If you have already completed EMC109 and received a grade of C or better, you will need to petition into the class.
 Petitions may be picked up at the Public Safety Training Center.